DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 ### 3.2.5 `crop_size`
 Cropping consists of removing unwanted pixels from the image, thus selecting a part of the image and discarding the rest, reducing the size of the input.

-In DeepLabCut *pose_config.yaml* file, by default `crop_size` is set to (`400,400`), width and height respectively.
+In DeepLabCut *pose_config.yaml* file, by default, `crop_size` is set to (`400,400`), width, and height, respectively.
 This means it will cut out parts of an image of this size.

 💡Pro-tip:💡
  - If your images are very large, you could consider increasing the crop size.
-However, be aware that you'll need a strong GPU or you will hit memory errors!
+However, be aware that you'll need a strong GPU, or you will hit memory errors!
  - If your images are very small, you could consider decreasing the crop size.

 <a id ="cropratio"></a>
 ### 3.2.6 `crop_ratio`
- Also, the number of frames to be cropped is defined by the variable `cropratio`, which by default is set to `0.4`.
-That means that there is a $40\%$ the images within current batch will be cropped.
-By default this value works well.
+ Also, the number of frames to be cropped is defined by the variable `cropratio`, which is set to `0.4` by default.
+That means that there is a $40\%$ the images within the current batch will be cropped.
+By default, this value works well.

  <a id ="max_shift"></a>
 ### 3.2.7 `max_shift`